1997 National League Championship Series: Aftermath

 Liván Hernández, the 1997 National League Championship Series MVP, would eventually find himself pitching for the Braves 15 years later in 2012, though it would only be a short 18 game stint.
 Hernandez became well traveled throughout his career, having pitched 9 different teams after being traded from the Marlins in 1999.
+Gary Sheffield would also spend time with the Braves for two seasons in 2002 and 2003.
+In 2003, he came in third in MVP voting behind Barry Bonds and Albert Pujols.

 2012 was also Chipper Jones last season in the majors, where he spent all 17 years with the Braves.
 Chipper was inducted into the National Baseball Hall of Fame in his first year of eligibility in 2018, joining his teammates Greg Maddux, Tom Glavine, and John Smoltz, manager Bobby Cox, and general manager John Schuerholz.
 Fred McGriff would later join them in the Hall of Fame after he was unanimously elected by the Contemporary Era Committee in 2022.

-Gary Sheffield would also spend time with the Braves for two seasons in 2002 and 2003.
-In 2003, he came in third in MVP voting behind Barry Bonds and Albert Pujols.

 Game 5 home plate umpire Eric Gregg continued to umpire in 1998 and a portion of the 1999 season, but was not selected for post season duties again.
 Gregg was one of 22 umpires who resigned in 1999 as part of a labor action.
 Richie Phillips, executive director of the umpires' union and a very close friend of Gregg's, felt that Major League Baseball might reconsider its stance in contract negotiations rather than doling out millions of dollars in severance pay.
 Instead, the MLB chose to accept the resignations, though they later rehired several of those who had resigned –– Gregg not being one of them.
-Gregg suffered stroke on June 4, 2006 and died the next day.
+Gregg suffered stroke on June 4, 2006, and died the next day.
 He was 55 years old.
 Considering the ramifications (the series was tied at 2 a piece with a pennant on the line), many publications consider his Game 5 one of the worst called games in Major League Baseball history.